Last Updated: July 30, 2020

 (c) Customer must not send any “Prohibited Data” to the Service, which means any: (1) special categories of data enumerated in European Union Regulation 2016/679, Article 9(1) or any successor legislation; (2) patient, medical, or other protected health information regulated by the Health Insurance Portability and Accountability Act (as amended and supplemented) (“HIPAA”); (3) credit, debit, or other payment card data or financial account information, including bank account numbers; (4) credentials granting access to an online account (e.g. username plus password); (5) social security numbers, driver’s license numbers, or other government identification numbers; (6) other information subject to regulation or protection under specific laws such as the Children’s Online Privacy Protection Act or Gramm-Leach-Bliley Act (or related rules or regulations); or (7) any data similar to the above protected under foreign or domestic laws.
 Customer also must not use the Service or related features in connection with any activities where its use or failure could lead to death, personal injury, or environmental damage, such as in life support systems, emergency services, nuclear facilities, autonomous vehicles, or air traffic control (collectively, “High Risk Activities”).
 Customer acknowledges that the Service and related features are not intended to meet any legal obligations for these uses, including HIPAA requirements, and that New Relic is not a Business Associate as defined under HIPAA.
 Therefore, notwithstanding anything else in this Agreement, New Relic has no liability for Prohibited Data processed, or High Risk Activity-related use, in connection with the Service.

 2.6.
 Suspension.
-New Relic may suspend access to the Service and related services (and the relevant fees for the Service will continue to apply during such period) if: (a) you breach Section 1.5 (Restrictions); (b) you have not paid your fees when due after New Relic gives you 30 days’ notice of failure to pay; or (c) there is a risk of harm to other New Relic customers or the security, availability, or integrity of the Service due to actions taken within an Account or resulting from a Third-Party Service.
+New Relic may suspend access to, or limit, the Service and related services (and the relevant fees for the Service will continue to apply during such period) if: (a) you breach Section 1.5 (Restrictions); (b) you have not paid your fees when due after New Relic gives you 30 days’ notice of failure to pay; or (c) there is a risk of harm to other New Relic customers or the security, availability, or integrity of the Service due to actions taken within an Account or resulting from a Third-Party Service.
 Where practicable, New Relic will use reasonable efforts to provide prior notice of any suspension.
 Once the issue requiring suspension is resolved, without limiting any New Relic remedies, New Relic will promptly restore access to the Service in accordance with this Agreement.

 2.7.
 Systems Operations Data.
 In order to provide its customers with the benefits of a multi-tenant cloud offering, New Relic may collect and process utilization statistics and other technical data (e.g. page load data) regarding use, configuration, and deployment of the Service to operate, manage, improve, instrument, benchmark, and support the Service; provided, New Relic will not disclose any information derived from such data if doing so would make it possible for a third party to identify Customer or any individual natural person.